-If you find any messages incorrectly classified as junk mail, you can update your junk mail settings in the Outlook application and Webmail.
-This allows you to build a Safe Senders list and any email or domain on that list can come to your inbox..
+If you find any messages incorrectly classified as junk mail, you can update your junk mail settings in the Outlook application and the O365 Portal.
+This allows you to build a Safe Senders list and any email or domain on that list can come to your inbox.

 Managing your Junk Mail Settings from the Outlook application: